NicholasInvictus/accessibility-refactor/README.md

 # accessibility-refactor
-accessibility refactor
+accessibility refactor project for the Horiseon website

-# Foobar
+# Horiseon

-Foobar is a Python library for dealing with word pluralization.
+Horiseon is your company's answer when it comes to SEO, ORM, and SMM.

 ## Installation